Download the PDF

 In response to concerns like these, the Ministry of Innovation, Science and Economic Development Canada has proposed overhauls to our federal private sector privacy law in Canada.
 Called the Consumer Privacy Protection Act (CPPA), this proposed legislation aims to give more control and transparency to individuals over how companies handle their personal information.

 The CPPA introduces new privacy requirements, enhances existing ones and imposes among the highest fines in the world: 5% of global annual revenue.

-While there are questions about whether the CPPA will come into force with Parliament’s summer recess and a potential fall election, in the future we expect to see changes like those introduced in the CPPA to our privacy laws.
+While CPPA died on the order paper with the Federal election, in the future we expect CPPA or a version of it to be reintroduced.
 This is because Canada will need to maintain its adequacy standing with the European Union’s General Data Protection Regulation (GDPR) to facilitate the free flow of trade involving data between countries.

 These changes under the CPPA or any future legislation will be time-consuming to implement and should be considered now.
 Why?
 They’ll not only set a critical foundation to help organizations comply now and in the future, but more importantly, they’ll also enhance the customer experience and consumer trust that organizations will need to enable their data use objectives.

 We’re at a critical juncture in Canada's data economy and customer trust in it.